krito-and-the-stoker/americas/concepts/Economic Buildings.md

 #### Jobs
 2 Worker: Manufactures 2 input good into 1 output good (Expert 4 -> 2).
 #### Maximum production
-8 input -> 4 output
+2 experts: 8 input -> 4 output

 ### Level 2
 These buildings enable you to scale your manufacturing by having more workers and giving stronger bonus to experts.